-A few months ago I deemed his latest album, Cherry Bomb, audio chaos.
-My opinion hasn’t changed much, a lot of the album is still a strain on the ears due to his erratic mixing preference, and repeat listens haven’t made me any more comfortable.
+A few months ago, I labeled his latest album, Cherry Bomb, audio chaos, and my opinion hasn’t changed much.
+A lot of the album is still a strain on the ears due to his erratic mixing preference, and repeat listens haven’t made me any more comfortable.
 The title track is so excruciating my brain feels like it’s being cooked very slowly in an oven from hell.
-What really bothered me was the song before, “Find Your Wings” is absolutely beautiful.
-Production is arranged heavenly, the elegant horns and lush keys combined with the many angelic vocalist make a song that is unlike anything in his catalog.
+But what really bothered me was the song before it, “Find Your Wings,” which is absolutely beautiful.
+The production is arranged heavenly, the elegant horns and lush keys combined with the many angelic vocalists make a song that is unlike anything in his catalog.

 “Fucking Young” and “Perfect” exist in this same plane of absurdity.
 A song about struggling with affection for an underage girl is painfully awkward but the moment Kali Uchis appears it becomes pleasant, no longer a dirty song about longing for the illegal that Tyga could relate to but unrequited love that is poetic enough to be scored in a remake of Romeo and Juliet.
 The album is ludicrous, by far the most Tyler-esque creation in his catalog.

-Find your wings is the message that reoccurs throughout the album.
-Each album he gets further away from the father issues and horrorcore concepts that were apparent on Bastard, the album that jumpstarted his career, all his former trademarks are left behind in his gloomy past.
-Success has affected him in the most positive way, no longer the melancholy misfit but a business man that made all his dreams come true.
+Finding your wings is the message that reoccurs throughout the album.
+Each album Tyler removes himself further from the father issues and horrorcore concepts that were apparent on Bastard, the album that jumpstarted his career.
+All his former trademarks are left behind in his gloomy past.
+Success has affected him in the most positive way, no longer the melancholy misfit but a businessman that made all his dreams come true.
 In his own way, Tyler wants this for all the kids that look up to him as a role model.
 It’s a role he embraces.
 He loathes drugs and alcohol, has a strong disdain for sheep that follow trends, and has always dared to speak his mind.
-That’s a side of Tyler that is most strongly represented between the lines of Cherry Bomb.
-Finding success while being yourself without conforming.
+That’s a side of Tyler that is most strongly represented between the lines of Cherry Bomb—finding success while being yourself without conforming.

 By Yoh, aka Come Back to Yoh, aka @Yoh31